-An intensive service will operate over all three days, during which the engines will need to work hard on our challenging gradients.
+An intensive service will operate, during which the engines will need to work hard on our challenging gradients.
 Services will additionally run until late evening on Saturday.

-All trains will be running in conjunction with our fleet of Heritage buses, which will be operating between Ongar, North Weald, Epping Underground and Shenfield National Rail stations.
+All trains will be running in conjunction with our fleet of vintage London buses, which will provide connections with Epping Underground and Shenfield National Rail stations.

 Our on train bars will be also be open, serving a selection of draught beers, as well as a range of wines, lagers and soft drinks.

 LNER Cafe at North Weald and the Buffet Stop at Ongar